Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 2. In the `config`variable (which is about the Azure AD TodoListSPA configuration):
   - find the member named `tenant` and replace the value with your AAD tenant name.
   - find the member named `clientId` and replace the value with the Client ID for the TodoListSPA application from the Azure portal.
+  - find the member named `redirectUri` and replace the value with the redirect URI you provided for the TodoListSPA application from the Azure portal, e.g. `https://localhost:44377/`.
 3. In the `WebApiConfig`variable (which is about configuration of the resource, that is the TodoListService):
   - find the member named `resourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`.
+4. While running the SPA app in the browser, take care to allow popups from this app.

 ### Step 4:  Run the sample